Textualize/textual/docs/introduction.md

 --8<-- "docs/examples/introduction/stopwatch05.py"
 ```

-We have added two reactive attributes: `start_time` will contain the time in seconds when the stopwatch was started, and `time` will contain time to be displayed on the Stopwatch.
+We have added two reactive attributes: `start_time` will contain the time in seconds when the stopwatch was started, and `time` will contain the time to be displayed on the Stopwatch.

 Both attributes will be available on `self` as if you had assigned them in `__init__`.
 If you write to either of these attributes the widget will update automatically.